-Its that time of year again!
+It’s that time of year again!
 Temperatures are dropping and winter is near.
-If you live in a freezing climate, it is important to winterize your fountain to keep it in great condition.
-Follow these tips to protect your fountain this year.
+If you live in a freezing climate, it is important to winterize outdoor water fountains to keep it in great condition.
+Follow these tips to protect your fountain for years.

 If you have a tiered fountain, it is crucial to drain the water from the fountain bowls.
 If you have a fountain from Carved Stone Creations, there is a rubber stopper in each bowl you can remove to drain the water easily.
 Granite fountains can withstand freezing temperatures without getting damaged, so you dont have to move your fountain or cover it.
 It can stay right where it is all winter long!

-If you have a pondless basin, you can leave the remaining water in the basin to freeze without causing any damage.
-If you have an above-ground stone basin, make sure to drain the water out like you did with the fountain bowls.
+If you have a pond-less basin, you can leave the remaining water in the basin as the frozen water does not damage it.
+If you have an above-ground stone basin.
+Then make sure to drain the water out as you did with the fountain bowls.

-No matter what type of fountain you have, its a good idea to clean up all debris in and around the fountain before the first snowfall.
+No matter what type of outdoor water fountains you have, its a good idea to clean up all debris in and around the fountain before the first snowfall.
 Removing branches, leaves and other debris that fell into the fountain in the fall will help prevent staining come spring.
 It also makes it easier to restart your fountain in the spring.

 Granite fountains are durable and generally low maintenance, but they still require some care to prepare for winter.
 Winterizing your fountain goes a long way to increase the enjoyment and function of the fountain year after year!

 If you have questions about winterizing your fountain, please call us at 1 (866) 759-1920.